2021, September 15

 Sports Medicine and Strength Training Certifications –

-I am a Certified Strength and Conditioning Specialist® (CSCS®) through the National Strength and Conditioning Association (NSCA).
+I am a Certified Strength and Conditioning Specialist® (CSCS®) through the National Strength and Conditioning Association (NSCA), which I have been a member of for several decades.

 I use principles of human sport science and functional recovery to improve the lives of the pets I work with, either in person or via this website and my books.
 It is this background that has given me the most informative tools to create and apply successful rehab programs.